Stella

 3 Screens

-I designed 2 chatbot screens and one future-state integration mockup.
+I designed 2 chatbot screens and one future-state mockup showing Stella integrated into an existing Blue Shield platform.

 This project was created under the company Stellarus, the technology arm of Blue Shield.
-I created a new design system combining elements of Blue Shield for the new Stellarus product.
+I created a new design system combining elements of Blue Shield’s UI system with Stellarus branding.

-In addition to designing the product, since we had such a short amount of time to present it I worked directly with the engineering intern to aid in the development of Stella through Roo Code and minor CSS.
+In addition to designing the product, since we had such a short amount of time to present it I worked directly with the engineering intern to aid in the development of Stella through Roo Code, OpenRouter and minor CSS.

-A generative AI chatbot that allows care managers to instantly access vital patient data to better administer individualized care.
+A generative AI data query tool that allows care managers to instantly access vital patient data to more effectively administer individualized care through natural human language queries.

 *Screens partially blurred to protect NDA

-*No real patient health information is shown here, the display text above is pulled from a JSON document containing artificial patient data
+*No real personal health information is shown here, the display text above is pulled from a JSON document containing artificial patient data.

 Target Users